Best Turntables with Speakers UK 2026 | Complete Setup from £200

 The Wireless Option

 If running cables is genuinely difficult, the Sony PS-LX310BT (around £180) has Bluetooth output alongside standard RCA.
 Pair it with any Bluetooth speaker you own.
-Sound quality is below wired connection — standard Bluetooth compresses audio noticeably — but it's genuinely convenient for spaces where cables are a problem.
+Sound quality is below wired connection, standard Bluetooth compresses audio noticeably, but it is genuinely convenient for spaces where cables are a problem.

 The Compact Premium Option: Ruark R1 Mk4